-Lunch and Dinner Entrees
+Lunch and Dinner Entreés

-Gluten-free spinach and cheese raviolis (with or without marinara), gluten-free pizza, and gluten-free Amy’s macaroni & cheese can also be ordered.
+Gluten-free spinach and cheese raviolis (with or without marinara), gluten-free pizza, and gluten-free Amy’s Macaroni & Cheese can also be ordered.

 Please refer to the online menu for what is available.

-Student orders are sent to the dining center management team for the location designated for pickup.
+- Student orders are sent to the dining center management team for the location designated for pickup.

 - Meals will be prepared as close to the pickup time as possible and held in a separate warmer until students arrive.

-Students are instructed to ask a staff person for their meal and to identify themselves by name.
+- Students must ask a staff person for their meal and identify themselves by name.

 - All meals ordered will be labeled with the student’s name and prepared for takeout.